ayalbir/sysmon/docs/development_log.md

 **What I did:**
 - Added command-line argument parsing using the `argparse` library.
 This allows users to specify options like update interval and the number of bars for the usage display.
+- Added the disk usage monitoring feature
+- Improved the code structure by organizing functions and adding comments for better readability.
+- Added logging functionality using something simpler than the `logging` library, just to get started.
+I created a simple logger that writes CPU, memory, and disk usage data to a CSV file at specified intervals.